swiftlang/swift-evolution/proposals/0184-improved-pointers.md

 | **Retaining (+1)** | initialize (+1) | move-initialize (+0) |
 | **Releasing (+0)** | assign     (+0) |  move-assign    (−1) |

-Note: deinitialization is a unary operation; it decrements the reference count of the buffer by 1.
+Note: deinitialization by itself is a unary operation; it decrements the reference count of the buffer by 1.

 The four main types of Swift pointers we have currently support different subsets of this toolbox.